meilisearch/meilisearch-js/README.md

 `client.getIndex<T>(uid: string): Promise<Index<T>>`

-- Get or create index if it does not exist
+- Get or create an index if it does not exist

 `client.getOrCreateIndex<T>(uid: string, options?: IndexOptions): Promise<Index<T>>`